merneo/arch-linux/modules/00-core-installation.md

 # Module: Core System Installation

 **Purpose:** Install base Arch Linux system using pacstrap.
 This is the CORE module - only installs the system, nothing else.
+For a general overview of the installation process, refer to the [ArchWiki Installation Guide](https://wiki.archlinux.org/title/Installation_guide).
+For details on `pacstrap`, see [ArchWiki: pacstrap](https://wiki.archlinux.org/title/Pacstrap).

 **Prerequisites:**
 - Booted from Arch Linux Live USB